arogan178/lstm-stock-prediction-sp500/README.md

 ![image](https://user-images.githubusercontent.com/25248102/220925879-06ca42fa-b6c2-47bf-b5b4-0ea5347c2b49.png)

 ## Requirements

-To run this notebook, you will need the following libraries:
+To run this notebook, you will need to run the requirements.txt

-- numpy
-- pandas
-- matplotlib
-- sklearn
-- tensorflow

-You can install them using pip or conda.

 ## Usage
 To run this notebook, simply clone this repository and open it in Jupyter Notebook or Google Colab.
 You can also view it on GitHub.